l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 - Account lockout threshold
 	- #lsp > Account Policies > Account Lockout Policy > Account lockout threshold
 		- 30 5 30?
-		- maybe if we set strong passwords it would waste red team time if they try to brute force without lockout threshold?? just a weird thought lol\
+		- maybe if we set strong passwords it would waste red team time if they try to brute force without lockout threshold?? just a weird thought lol
+- Task Scheduler
+	- make sure there are no weird unnecessary tasks
+	-

 # Application Security